Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

 The family and other interested persons will attend the Coroner’s Court, which looks like a typical Court-room, with the Coroner sitting at the front of the room.

 The Coroner will then investigate the cause of someone’s death with the help of the family, their legal advocates (sometimes including specialist barristers) and independent medical experts that the Coroner might have instructed to provide their opinion on how the death was caused.
-The Coroner and advocates are usually allowed to ask questions of these experts to help understand the cause of death.
+The Coroner and advocates are usually allowed to ask questions of these experts to help understand the death.

 What types of conclusions can a Coroner make?